-- A. The same rational ignorance that can generates fiscal illusion can also increase incentives for debt finance beyond that implied in the full information models of debt formation. - B. Given positive information costs, individuals may not uniformly gather information about government services, and moreover may remain ignorant of whole areas of fiscal policy. - i.
-In many cases the expected benefits associated with being informed on an issue such as the long term effect of current borrowing on future taxes or financial problems (eg. access to world bond markets) are below the costs of obtaining the information. - ii.
-The complexity of the issues--at least if one attempts to go beyond the common sense of household budgeting--tends to make the marginal cost of being informed relatively high. - a.
-Consequently, fiscal ignorance about debt finance tends to exceed that of fiscal ignorance about current programs. - b.
-The extent to which any consequent biases affect the timing of taxation and expenditures is a matter of the extent and direction of the biases engendered. - iii.
-If fiscal ignorance merely increases uncertainty about the costs of future programs, it would still affect the timing of public service levels and thereby debt levels. - a.
-Uncertainty by itself would tend to discourage debt finance by risk averse tax payers.
+A. The same rational ignorance that can generates fiscal illusion can also increase incentives for debt finance beyond that implied in the full information models of debt formation.

+- B. Given positive information costs, individuals may not uniformly gather information about government services, and moreover may remain ignorant of whole areas of fiscal policy. - i.
+In many cases the expected benefits associated with being informed on an issue such as the long-term effect of current borrowing on future taxes or financial problems (e.g. access to world bond markets) are below the costs of obtaining the information. - ii.
+The complexity of the issues--at least if one attempts to go beyond the common sense of household budgeting--tends to make the marginal cost of being informed relatively high. - Consequently, fiscal ignorance about debt finance tends to exceed that of fiscal ignorance about current programs. - The extent to which any consequent biases affect the timing of taxation and expenditures is a matter of the extent and direction of the biases engendered. - iii.
+If fiscal ignorance merely increases uncertainty about the costs of future programs, it will still affect the timing of public service levels and thereby debt levels. - Uncertainty by itself would tend to discourage debt finance by risk averse taxpayers. - However, if future benefits of future government programs or future tax burdens are systematically underestimated, the result could be an increase in debt levels.
+(See the diagram in the previous subsection to see roughly what happens.) - iv.
+An expected decline in the benefits of future services makes current service relatively more attractive, while a decrease in the anticipated future tax burden tends to cause the median voter to shift tax burdens into the future.1 - C. Voters or Government officials may also simply plan for the short term, because of information costs (or impossibilities) associated might be argued of various government sponsored insurance programs in the U. S., which causes future tax burdens to be underestimated.
+In the case of insurance to the Banking industry, or social insurance, future tax obligations can not be known with certainty until the actual insurance liability arises in the future.

-- b.
-However, if future benefits of future government programs or future tax burdens are systematically underestimated, the result could be an increase in debt levels.
-(See the diagram in the previous subsection to see roughly what happens.) - c.
-An expected decline in the benefits of future services makes current service relatively more attractive, while a decrease in the anticipated future tax burden tends to cause the median voter to shift tax burdens into the future.1 - C. Voters or Government officials may also simply plan for the short term, because of information costs (or impossibilities) associated with long run planning.
-As Keynes once wrote "In the long run we are all dead." - i.
-For example, (1) planning horizons may be shorter than the duration of a particular government, which allows the possibility that budgets may not be balanced in the "long run." - ii.
-The fact that forecasting errors rise rapidly as values further and further into the future are estimated implies that there comes a point where additional forecasts and planning are essentially without value. - iii.
-If this occurs before all debt is expected to be retired, long term borrowing becomes effectively a "costless" method of funding current government services. - iv.
-Given debt neutrality (as discussed in the Barro section above), a planning horizon shorter than the anticipated debt repayment schedule clearly encourages debt finance since it lower each taxpayer's cost for government services.
+Such an effect, as seen above in the Buchanan-Roback model, causes debt finance to increase as tax burdens are shifted to periods in which anticipated burdens are reduced.
+Such biased assessments of tax burdens are easy to imagine.
+For example, individuals (and the Congress) may easily underestimate the extent to which current policies increase future unfunded fiscal liabilities.
+This with long run planning.
+As Keynes once wrote "In the long run we are all dead."

+- For example, (1) planning horizons may be shorter than the duration of a particular government, which allows the possibility that budgets may not be balanced in the "long run." - .
+The fact that forecasting errors rise rapidly as values further and further into the future are estimated implies that there comes a point where additional forecasts and planning are essentially without value. - If this occurs before all debt is expected to be retired, long term borrowing becomes effectively a "costless" method of funding current government services. - .
+Given debt neutrality (as discussed in the Barro section above), a planning horizon shorter than the anticipated debt repayment schedule clearly encourages debt finance since it lowers each taxpayer's cost for government services.